Wilson, Jets' defense stun Allen, Bills in 20-17 victory

 Bills: Edge rusher Greg Rousseau left in the first half with an ankle injury. ...
 CB Kaiir Elam injured an ankle in the third quarter. ...
 CB Tre'Davious White was activated from injured reserve this week and didn't appear on Buffalo's injury report, but was inactive. ...
 LB Matt Milano (oblique) sat out after being questionable.

-Jets: DT Sheldon Rankins injured an elbow in the first quarter and didn't return.
+Jets: DT Sheldon Rankins injured his left elbow in the first quarter and didn't return.

 UP NEXT